-45 Admission and Financial Aid Applying for Admission 46 Financing a Yale Education 47 International Students 48 Undergraduate Calendar 48 Campus Visits 49 Campus Map 50 Travel Directions 51
+45 Admission and Financial Aid

+Applying for Admission 46 Financing a Yale Education 47 International Students 48 Campus Visits 49 Campus Map 50 Travel Directions 51 Undergraduate Calendar 51
-36 ACTIVITIES

-10 OLD CAMPUS

-20 LIBRARIES

 LANDSCAPES

-2 RESIDENTIAL COLLEGES
+- 2 RESIDENTIAL COLLEGES

+- 10 OLD CAMPUS

+- 20 LIBRARIES

-28 YALE AND NEW HAVEN
+- 28 YALE AND NEW HAVEN

+- 36 ACTIVITIES

+RESIDENTIAL COLLEGES

-RESIDENTIAL COLLEGES Yale College is made up of twelve residential colleges where students live and eat most of their meals.
+Yale College is made up of twelve residential colleges where students live and eat most of their meals.
 From the entryways to the courtyard to the dean's office, the college is a community of friends.
-Living in the residential colleges, students experience the living situation of a small school while still enjoying the cultural and scholarly resources of a large university.
+Living in the residential colleges, students experience the social setting of a small school while still enjoying the cultural and scholarly resources of a large university.